Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Additional Ablation Studies

-\paragraph{KL Loss Weight.} To train the motion VAE, in addition to the reconstruction losses, we also use the Kullback–Leibler (KL) divergence loss in Equation (6) in the main paper.
-We conducted an ablation study on its weight $\lambda_\text{KL}$ to assess its impact on the overall video reconstruction performance.
-As shown in \Cref{tab:ablation:weights}, $\lambda_\text{KL}=0.001$ achieves the best reconstruction performance and is used in all experiments from the main paper.
+To train the motion VAE, in addition to the reconstruction losses, we also use the Kullback–Leibler (KL) divergence loss $\mathcal{L}_\text{KL}$ in Equation (6) in the main paper.
+We conducted an ablation study on its weight $\lambda_\text{KL}$ to assess its impact on the overall 3D reconstruction accuracy.
+As shown in \Cref{tab:ablation:weights}, $\lambda_\text{KL}=0.001$ achieves the best reconstruction results, and is used in all experiments in the main paper.